ls1110924/DraggableLinearListView/README.md

 DraggableLinearListView
 =======================
-An Android library that help you to build app with linearlayout.
+An Android library that help you to build app.
+It contains three custom controls.
+They are DividerLinearLayout, LinearListView, DraggableLinearListView.